matrix-io/matrix-creator-malos/src/python_test/README.md

 GPIO15=0

 ```
-(on example, pin 15 toggle value 0 and 1)
+(on this example: pin 15 toggle value 0 and 1)

 ### Example details